 Feel like you got use out of this guide?
 Your honest feedback is greatly appreciated!
 It's nice knowing that I've helped you, no matter how small the impact may be.

 If there is anything you'd like to be made more clear, see grammar errors, etc., then please include it!
 Cogent feedback will be used towards improving the guide.

 # Spread the word!

-I want to spread as much awareness about this site as possible in order to reduce suffering caused by technology addiction and avoidance coping.
+I want to spread as much awareness about this site as possible in order to reduce suffering caused by technology addiction.
 Unfortunately, there is only so much hours in a day I can put into doing that by myself.

 This is why I am calling upon anyone else who feels the same way I feel about this global issue.

 So if you have loved ones, friends, social media followers, or dogs in mind that you feel would benefit from this information, consider sending them a link to our homepage propaganda.